 What is employee empowerment and how do you go about devising a great strategy for achieving it?

 Employee empowerment means giving employees a degree of autonomy, responsibility, and freedom.
 It is a management strategy that aims to ‘hand over the reins’ to employees, giving them authority over decision making and how they achieve their goals.
-It means giving them control and responsibility to manage their roles, set their objectives and be the decision-maker over their tasks, deadlines, and priorities.
-It is essentially, the opposite of micro-management.
+It means giving them control and responsibility to manage their role, set their objectives and be the decision-maker over their tasks, deadlines, and priorities.
+It is essentially the opposite of micro-management.

 Employees who see no opportunities to improve and go further in their career, won’t be your employees for very long.
 Providing opportunities for upward mobility and employee empowerment go hand in hand.
 Employee empowerment helps to develop a range of skills including leadership and management.
 While going further in your career demands such skills.

 Make sure to delegate work.
 How can employees develop and feel empowered without getting greater responsibilities?
 Delegate with the remit of growing, developing and empowering your employees.

 As we will get on too soon, mistakes will happen as you teeth into your employee empowerment process.
 What is important is that you offer good constructive feedback during the process.
 This means when employees do something wrong, and when they can do improve in certain areas.
 Instead of bluntly telling someone where they went wrong, or praising them when they do something right, be specific about the actions which you base your reasoning on.
 Be specific about where they need to improve and how.

 There are a plethora of reasons why you should provide recognition and appreciation.
 Showing recognition to your employees for their hard work and for their successes.
 Your recognition provides motivation to them and will encourage them to take action, embrace decision making and engender creativity and persistence.